 What hours does Mt Nokogiri ropeway open

-The Mt Nokogiri ropeway operates two seasons.
+The Mt Nokogiri ropeway operates for two seasons.
 From mid-November until mid-February it opens at 9 am and closes at 4 pm.
 From mid-February until mid-November it opens at 9 am and closes at 5 pm.

 The ride up Mt Nokogiri